MicrosoftDocs/EMDocs/contributor-guide/create-tables-markdown.md

 # Create tables in markdown

 To Do:
-- [ ] Add link to Markdown cheat sheet
-- [ ] Find out how to use special Note syntax
+- [ ] Add Note syntax to the Note below.
 - [ ]
 - [ ]